-“How to fill out a personal check” is one of the most-Googled money questions—likely because we make so many payments online now.
+"How to fill out a personal check" is one of the most-Googled money questions — likely because many Americans prefer using credit or debit cards and because they make so many of their payments online now.
 Overall usage of checks drops by 3% each year, estimates the Federal Reserve.

-To complicate matters, there are various types of checks beyond the paper kind collecting dust in your desk drawer.
-You may not encounter them often, but knowing about them can help you protect yourself when you’re buying a home, for example, or selling your old car.
+To complicate matters further, there are various types of checks beyond the paper kind collecting dust in your desk drawer.
+You may not encounter them often, but knowing about them can help you protect yourself when you're buying a home, for example, or selling your old car.

 "Different checks are used as the dollar amount increases and the level of trust between two people is less certain," explains Steve Kenneally, senior vice president of payments at the American Bankers Association.
 "If you are buying a car from someone you've never met, chances are they won't take a personal check from you."

 Here's what you need to know about five types of checks beyond personal checks and when you might encounter them.

 This secure payment used to make significant purchases might be called a cashier's check, bank check, or official check, depending on the financial institution.
 It requires a teller to withdraw funds from your personal account and cut a check from the bank to pay the receiver on your behalf, says Kenneally.
 The bank is guaranteeing payment.

 This kind of check is less risky to use than a personal check.
 When you use a personal check, the money comes directly from your account, so if it turns out you don't actually have enough funds to cover what you owe, the recipient could be out of luck.
 A cashier's check, on the other hand, won't bounce.

 Usually a cashier's check isn't free, either.
 Fees can vary depending on which bank you use, what kind of account you have, and the size of the check.
 TD Bank, for example, charges $8 for an official check.